awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket.md

 ## Properties<a name="aws-properties-s3-bucket-properties"></a>

 `AccelerateConfiguration`  <a name="cfn-s3-bucket-accelerateconfiguration"></a>
 Configures the transfer acceleration state for an Amazon S3 bucket\.
-For more information, see [Amazon S3 Transfer Acceleration](https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Amazon S3 Transfer Acceleration](https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html) in the *Amazon S3 User Guide*\.
 *Required*: No
 *Type*: [AccelerateConfiguration](aws-properties-s3-bucket-accelerateconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AccessControl`  <a name="cfn-s3-bucket-accesscontrol"></a>
 A canned access control list \(ACL\) that grants predefined permissions to the bucket\.
-For more information about canned ACLs, see [Canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about canned ACLs, see [Canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) in the *Amazon S3 User Guide*\.
-Be aware that the syntax for this property differs from the information provided in the *Amazon Simple Storage Service Developer Guide*\.
+Be aware that the syntax for this property differs from the information provided in the *Amazon S3 User Guide*\.
 The AccessControl property is case\-sensitive and must be one of the following values: Private, PublicRead, PublicReadWrite, AuthenticatedRead, LogDeliveryWrite, BucketOwnerRead, BucketOwnerFullControl, or AwsExecRead\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)